Close the Loop With Enforcement

 Detection without response is noise.
 Discipline systems fail when deviations are observed but not corrected.
 Reliable systems close the loop by coupling detection directly to enforcement.

-This directive ensures that every signal produces a corrective action.
+This directive ensures every signal produces a corrective action.

 The Core Principle